doridori/doridori.github.io/_posts/2015-04-01-Android-Architecture-MV?.md

 #What Now?

-This post has outlined a few common architectural terms and is laying the way for me to talk about a pattern than I have found works for me that fixes the issues outlined at the beginning of this post.
+I have outlined a few common architectural terms and is laying the way for me to talk about a pattern than I have found works for me that fixes the issues outlined at the beginning of this post.
 My next post will present this pattern.

 #Down the rabbit hole (links)